fricklerhandwerk/lazy-drv/README.md

   If the path points to a single file, the Nix experession in the file must not refer to other files.

-  The most robust approach is using a file from a  [file set](https://nixos.org/manual/nixpkgs/stable/#sec-functions-library-fileset).
+  The most robust approach is specifying source files with [file set library](https://nixos.org/manual/nixpkgs/stable/#sec-functions-library-fileset).

 - `attrs` (attribute set)

+  Nested attribute set of derivations.
-  Nested attribute set denoting [attribute paths](https://nix.dev/manual/nix/2.19/language/operators#attribute-selection) to derivations in the expression cat `source` to wrap.
+  It must correspond to a top-level attribute set in the expression at `source`.
-  Each leaf attribute set denotes aliases:
-  Names of executables to make accessible through the wrapper are mapped to executables from the referenced derivation.
-  If the leaf attribute set is empty, `meta.mainProgram` of the derivation is mapped to an executable of the same name.

-  Leaf attributes which are not attribute sets are not changed.

 - `nix` (derivation, optional)